-It can be a serious blow when the people you're closest with aren't thrilled about your engagement, even more so if they don't approve of it at all.
-And while your first instinct might be to say you don't care and just run off together, there might be more to their disapproval than you realize.
+It can be a serious blow when the people you're closest to aren't super excited about your engagement, even more so if they don't approve of your relationship at all.
+And while your first instinct might be to say you don't care and just run off together in newlywed bliss, there might be more to their disapproval than you realize.
 Try putting yourself in their shoes before acting out of haste.
 You may even want to consider sitting down with your parents alone or with your partner to help clear the air.

-After taking your parents' words into consideration, if you discover that their reluctance is aimed at preventing you from acting as an individual or is a bid to control you, it's time to set firm boundaries.
-Says Dr. Walsh, "Tell them clearly that you love them and want their support in your decision.
+After taking your parents' words into consideration, if you discover that their reluctance is aimed at preventing you from acting independently or is a bid to control you, then it's time to set firm boundaries.
+Walsh says, "Tell them clearly that you love them and want their support in your decision.
 If they can't be supportive, you must plan without them."
 While moving forward without your parents' blessing isn't ideal (even unthinkable if you come from a close-knit family), the commitment between you two should be what matters.
 Focus on each other and celebrating this time in your lives.
 Either your parents will find a way to respect your decision to wed, or they risk missing out on your big day.